Idearia/wp-tests/README.md

         ]
     },
     ```
-1. Create some tests, based on either *SimpleTest.php* or *WordPressTest.php*, and run them with `composer run test`.
+1. Create some tests, based on either *./tests/SimpleTest.php* or *.tests/WordPressTest.php*, and run them with `composer run test`.

 # Logging